CruGlobal/godtools-swift/README.md

 - Presentation Layer: (View and ViewModel)
 - Domain Layer: (Use Cases, Domain Models, and Data Layer Interfaces)
 - Data Layer: (Implements domain layer interfaces and consists of Repositories, Networking, Peristence, and other Data Connectivity)
 - Data-DomainInterface: (In GodTools we have this additional layer which holds all the business logic.
-These classes will implement the domain interfaces and operate on the raw data layer classes and apply business rules)
+These classes will implement the domain layer interfaces and operate on the raw data layer classes and apply business rules)

 #### Purpose of this Architecture:
 - Creates a clear separation of concerns and responsibilities.